-This program offers a large selection of courses, including art history, business, communications, economics, film studies, fine arts, geography, history, international business, linguistics, literature, philosophy, political science, Spanish language and literature, sociology, theatre, and women's studies. all courses are taught in Spanish on this program.
-Further information about this program can be found at the IES website.
+This program offers a large selection of courses, including art history, business, communications, economics, film studies, fine arts, geography, history, international business, linguistics, literature, philosophy, political science, Spanish language and literature, sociology, theatre, and women's studies.
+All courses are taught in Spanish on this program.
+Further information about this program can be found at the IES Madrid, Language and Area Studies website.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.
 Students may not take sport or physical activity courses (e.g. sailing, bowling, yoga, etc.) abroad.
 These courses will not be credited at Penn State.